Skip to content

 Web Developers

-You love TypeScript but want to build CLI tools, games, or performance-critical applications without learning a completely new language.
+You love TypeScript but want to build CLI tools, games, or performance-critical apps without learning a completely new language.

 Students & Learners